Randomization tests for peer effects in group formation experiments: Simulation studies

 As expected, the rejection rate at $\tau = 0$ is equal to $0.05$, while the power increases as $\tau$ increases.
 For $\tau > 0.7$, the power is essentially 1.
 The power reaches $0.5$ at $\tau = 0.25$.

-\subsection{Leveraging covariate information}
+\subsubsection{Leveraging covariate information}

 In our second set of simulations, we illustrate the power gains that can be obtained by stratifying on both the attribute of interest and additional covariates.
 In this section, in addition to an attribute $A_i$, each unit $i$ has a covariate binary $X_i$.
 We simulated data so that half of the unit with attribute level $A_i=1$ has covariate value $X_i=0$ and half has the value $X_i = 1$, and similarly for the units with attribute level $A_i=0$.
-That is, $\sum_{i=1}^n A_i X_i = \sum_{i=1}^n A_i (1-X_i) = 52$ and $\sum_{i=1}^n (1-A_i) X_i = \sum_{i=1}^n (1-A_i) (1-X_i) = 26$.
+That is, $\sum_{i=1}^N A_i X_i = \sum_{i=1}^N A_i (1-X_i) = 52$ and $\sum_{i=1}^N (1-A_i) X_i = \sum_{i=1}^N (1-A_i) (1-X_i) = 26$.
 We then simulate IID potential outcomes from

 That is, the distribution of the control potential outcomes is different for the two values of the covariate.
 For each value of $\tau$ we generate a schedule of potential outcomes, then we take two approaches: \begin{enumerate} \item We generate 300 draws of $Z^\text{obs}$ using a stratified randomized design that stratifies on both the attribute and $X_i$.
 Then for each $Z^\text{obs}$, we run our test to obtain a $p$-value.
 Finally, we compute the rejection rate over all draws at level $\alpha = 0.05$. \item We do the same as above, but stratifying only on the attribute, not on $X_i$. \end{enumerate}

 Figure~\ref{fig:cov} summarizes the results.
 Both methods the rejection rate is equal to the nominal rate when $\tau=0$, and the power increases with $\tau$.
 The power is much higher when leveraging covariate information.
 For instance, when $\tau \approx 0.35$, the power of the test leveraging covariates is about $0.7$, while that of the test ignoring covariates is below $0.5$.